Why does my dpf not regenerate

 So, if you are getting repeated lighting of the DPF Warning Light, then it is probably time to either evaluate your use of the car and how it is used, or carry out a diagnostic reading for fault codes, to make sure that there are no other problems elsewhere on the car.

 Once you have successfully managed to regenerate the Car’s DPF system, the key is in future prevention.
 Look at taking the car, on a longer drive, at least for an hour every 250 miles, also add a good quality diesel fuel additive, and ideally also consider avoiding supermarket diesel fuel, and using premium fuel.
-The idea behind the fuel suggestion, is that premium fuels, and some diesel additives allow the car to run much cleaner, and with less soot particles to block the DPF filter, the less need there is for it to regenerate once it becomes blocked.
+The idea behind the fuel suggestion, is that premium fuels, and some diesel additives allow the car to run much cleaner, and with less soot particles to block the DPF filter, meaning longer intervals between actual re-generations.